daniellBar/work-force/README.md

 password: adminovski

+login page is not yet responsive. employee page is responsive for iphone plus

 to add on next commit:
 1) login creds validation
-2) mobile responsiveness for galaxy
+2) mobile responsiveness for login page/ for gemployees page on galaxy
 3) add/edit employee